azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 }
 ```

+Recommendations:

+* **Set restrictive file permissions.**

-Note that in a production environment you would need to ensure that this file has appropriate permissions so that the client_id and client_secret does not leak and create a security risk.
-(See below for resetting credentials.)
+In a production environment you would need to ensure that this file has appropriate permissions so that the client_id and client_secret does not leak and create a security risk.

-You should also add provider.tf into your .gitignore file so that you don't push up sensitive values up into a public GitHub repository!**
+* **Add provider.tf into your .gitignore file**

+Don't push up sensitive values up into a public GitHub repository!

 ----------